 Even though silicone breast implants weigh less than saline implants, they typically need a larger opening during the surgery because they are pre-filled.
 This could result in a larger scar.
 On the other hand, because of where the openings are made during breast augmentation surgery, the scars are still hard to see.

-If you want breast augmentation but need more information about the different types of breast implants, don’t hesitate to set up a consultation with one of our talented plastic surgeons at Restore SD Plastic Surgery.
-At our office in San Diego, CA, our professionals would love to address your questions and concerns and help you achieve your aesthetic goals.
-Contact us today to schedule your consultation at our office.
+If you want breast augmentation but need more information about the different types of breast implants, don’t hesitate to set up a consultation with female board certified plastic surgeon Dr. Katerina Gallus in San Diego.
+Dr. Gallus will address your questions and concerns and help you achieve your aesthetic goals.
+Call 858-224-2281 or contact us online to schedule your consultation at our office.
 We look forward to speaking with you!